-The second theme of the course looks at the relationship between art and the afterlife.
-We will consider various forms of commemoration from late antiquity through the Renaissance.
-We will discuss tombs and grave goods as sites of memory and mechanisms for maintaining connections between the dead and the living.
+The second theme of the course looks at the relationship between architecture and the afterlife.
+We will consider various tomb forms used across the globe in the pre-modern world.
+We will then discuss the various functions of tombs from the utilitarian need to dispose of an protect the body of the deceased to the tomb as a site of memory and connection between the dead and the living.
 Within this theme we will consider both elite tombs and cemeteries more generally.
-Elite Burials